thennen/c-afm/README.md

 # c-afm
-Some sprawling code for data processing and analysis of conducting afm images
+Some code for data processing and analysis of conducting afm images

 Produces [this kind of video.](https://www.youtube.com/watch?v=9WEOLkMTRJE)